jasht1/Uni-Projects/Individual project/Notes/Logs/Individual project idea list.md

 #### P5: Engineering and Medical Applications of Electrospun Materials: Integrating Machine Learning and Artificial Intelligence
 %%[[2024-09-14]] @ 14:48%%

-wtf is this on about?
+what is this on about?
 What dose AI have to Electrospun Materials?

 > [!QUOTE] Suggested Projects
 > 1. Electrospun Polymeric Bone Scaffolds with Bioactive Bone Regeneration